NishchayAnand/software-engineering/System Design/LLD/OOP/Design Principles/SOLID/Dependency Inversion Principle/Notes.md

-# Understanding Dependency Inversion Principle
+# Dependency Inversion Principle

-**DEFINITION:** Depend upon abstractions.
-Do not depend upon concrete classes.
+**DEFINITION: Depend upon abstractions.
+Do not depend upon concrete classes.**

 At first, this priciple sounds a lot like **Program to an interface, not an implementation.** It is similar, however, the **Dependency Inversion Principle** makes an even stronger statement about abstraction.
 It suggests that our high-level components should not depend on our low-level components, rather, they should both depend on the abstractions.